This page tells you about the cancer drug combination called RICE and its possible side effects. There is information about

 Different hospitals give RICE in different ways.
 Two common ways are described below as schedule A and schedule B.

-- On the first day of the treatment cycle you have a rituximab drip
+- On the 1st day of the treatment cycle you have a rituximab drip

-- On the second day of the first cycle you have a rituximab drip but you don’t have this with the following cycles
+- On the 2nd day you have a rituximab drip

-- On the third day you have a drip of etoposide over about 1 hour
+- On the 3rd day you have a drip of etoposide over about 1 hour

-- On the fourth day you have an etoposide drip plus a drip of carboplatin over 1 hour and you start a 24 hour drip of ifosfamide and mesna
+- On the 4th day you have an etoposide drip plus a drip of carboplatin over 1 hour and you start a 24 hour drip of ifosfamide and mesna

-- On the fifth day you have a drip of etoposide before you go home
+- On the 5th day you have a drip of etoposide before you go home

 - From the 7th to the 14th day you have daily injections of a growth factor drug called G-CSF (granulocyte colony stimulating factor).
-This drug helps to stimulate your bone marrow to produce white blood cells.
-A nurse may do the injections or you can be taught how to give them to yourself.
+This drug stimulates your bone marrow to produce white blood cells to reduce the risk of infection.
+A nurse may do the injections or they may teach you how to give them to yourself.
 Or you may have one injection of pegfilgrastim, which releases G-CSF slowly over a week.

 One week after the growth factor injections finish, you start another cycle of treatment.

-- On the first day of the treatment cycle you have a rituximab drip and an etoposide drip
+- On the 1st day of the treatment cycle you have a rituximab drip and an etoposide drip

-- On the second day you have an etoposide drip plus a drip of carboplatin over 1 hour and you start a 24 hour drip of ifosfamide and mesna.
-On the first cycle you have a rituximab drip but you don’t have this with the following cycles
+- On the 2nd day you have a rituximab drip plus a drip of carboplatin over 1 hour.
+You also start a 24 hour drip of ifosfamide and mesna

-- On the third day you have a drip of etoposide for an hour
+- On the 3rd day you have a drip of etoposide for an hour

 - From the 7th to the 14th day you have daily injections of G-CSF (granulocyte colony stimulating factor).
 Or you may have one injection of pegfilgrastim.